tailwindpages/starter/README.md

 # TailwindPages Starter

-A simple starter project to create templatess with Eleventy, Tailwind CSS and Alpine JS
+A simple starter project to create templates with Eleventy, Tailwind CSS and Alpine JS

 ## Getting Started
 1. Clone this repository